Plan a Picnic in Niagara

 With such beautiful surroundings, the Niagara Region is an ideal place to gather friends, family, and even the fur babies for an outdoor picnic lunch.
 Choose from an abundance of parklands and public spaces with a range of amenities to suit your picnicking needs.
 While the Niagara Region is known for beautiful summer days, it is also known for its fertile fruit and wine-growing soil, so remember to check the weather and pick your location accordingly.
 Other factors to consider: the age and fitness level of the people going, the number of people going, accessibility, public washroom access, and entry fees.
 Whether you’re feeding the family or have romance on your mind, you can count on Niagara to provide the perfect setting.
 Here’s a list of some great places to picnic in and around Niagara Falls:

 Just upriver from the brink of the Falls is the little oasis known as Dufferin Islands.
 A series of bridges allow you to walk through the small islands and experience a taste of Niagara Nature while remaining within walking distance of Niagara Falls (and the Skylon Tower).
-Parking is free, but it can be full in the busy season and at peak hours, so consider going a bit early and having a walk around before you enjoy your picnic.
+Paid parking meters are on site, however a great savings tip is to purchase a parking pass from Niagara Parks.
 This site is partially accessible, with seasonal washroom access, and some picnic tables.

 Further upriver, in the quaint town of Chippawa, you’ll find Kingsbridge Park.
 Situated on the water, this is a large open parkland space, perfect for large gatherings.
 They often charge for parking here during peak times, but the park is quite large, with a pavilion, plenty of picnic tables, and space to ensure lots of room for you to play games and be active.
 The area is mostly accessible, with seasonal washrooms.